sparkflows/sparkflows-docs/docs/azure/admin-guide/mount-adls.rst

 Mount ADLS to DBFS
 ===============

-You can Mount ADLS to DBFS and access using Fire Insights application using DBFS.
+You can Mount ADLS to DBFS and access using Sparkflows application using DBFS.

 Run the following in your notebook to authenticate and create a mount point.